-We expect our R&D expenses to increase during 2017 and into 2018 as we implement our additional Phase II studies and start Phase III with MAT2203 as well as start our Phase II studies with MAT2501.
-In addition, we have and will increase our headcount to support our ongoing product development.
+We expect our R&D expenses to increase during 2017 and 2018 as we implement our additional Phase II studies and start Phase III with MAT2203 as well as start our Phase II studies with MAT2501.
+In addition, we have and will increase our headcount to support our ongoing product development and incur additional rental expense with our new laboratory and manufacturing facility.